EV Landshut: Landshut Cannibals in the 2nd Bundesliga (since 2003)

 Upon re-entering the professional league system, the professional operation of the EV Landshut was outsourced again.
 Since 2002 the team has been organised as the Landshuter Eishockey Spielbetriebs-GmbH and is known as the Landshut Cannibals.
 Bernd Truntschka was appointed general manager.
 In October 2002 the insolvency plan was approved and the following year the last debt payment was made.

-The 2002-03 2nd Bundesliga preliminaries saw a surprising finish on the fourth rank.
+The 2002-03 2nd Bundesliga preliminaries saw a surprising finish in fourth place.
 In the playoffs the squad knocked out the Heilbronner Falken but was defeated by SC Riessersee in the playoff semifinals.
 Christian Brittig was the top scorer with 20 goals.
 The Cannibals' second season in the league was even more successful: They beat the EV Duisburg, before defeating EC Bad Nauheim in the fifth and last game 3-2 SO.
 After losing the finals to Wolfsburg in four games Landshut were runners-up.
 2,622 spectators per game watched this spectacular season, and with the insolvency proceedings completed, the EVL was debt-free.